Jared Allen (quarterback)

 Jared Allen (born August 26, 1981) is an American football coach and former player.
-He was the starting quarterback at FAU from 2001 to 2004 and also played professionally for the Amsterdam Admirals of NFL Europe in 2006.
+He was the starting quarterback at Florida Atlantic University (FAU) from 2001 to 2004 and also played professionally for the Amsterdam Admirals of NFL Europe in 2006.

-High school career
+Early life

 Allen attended Edmond Santa Fe High School in Edmond, Oklahoma.
 As a senior, he completed 171 of 282 passes for 1,973 yards and 18 touchdowns.
 As a junior, he connected on 145 of 232 attempts for 1,502 yards and 9 touchdowns.
 He was named a 1999 Blue Chip athlete.
 He earned first-team All-Edmond Area, All-Metro Conference, All-District 6A-1, all-city (Oklahoma City) and Oklahoma Coaches Association all-state honors.
 Allen was named to the Jim Thorpe All-Star Game and was selected MVP.
 He was a two-sport athlete (football and basketball).

 College career

-Allen started four years at Florida Atlantic and was named the team's MVP in 2003, the offensive MVP in 2002, and the team MVP in 2001.
+Allen started four years at Florida Atlantic University and was named the team's MVP in 2003, the offensive MVP in 2002, and the team MVP in 2001.
 He played in 47 games and started 44 times.
 Throughout his collegiate career, he completed 570 of 1,003 passes for 8,100 yards and 50 touchdowns.
 He was redshirted in 2000 and majored in political science.